alcatrazEscapee/mcjunitlib/README.md

 - Test methods MUST be annotated with `@IntegrationTest`.
 - Test methods MUST have one parameter, of type `IntegrationTestHelper`.
 This is used to interact with the world directly, and characterize success and failure of the test via various `assert[Thing]` methods.

+### Integration Test Entry Point

-Finally, in order for integration tests to work at all, it needs to be initialized by mod code.
+In order for integration tests to work at all, it needs to be initialized by mod code.
 You will need to add the following class (or something functionally equivalent) into your test sources.
 This will trigger mcjunitlib to register commands, edit the spawn location, and locate test classes and methods.

 ```java
 package example;